Nafees10/qui/README.md

 ---

-### Writing Widgets
+## Documentation

-See `docs/` for documentation on how to write widgets.
+See `docs/` for documentation on how to use qui and how to write widgets.

-Additionally, you could also see `source/qui/widgets.d` and see some existing widgets.
+Additionally, you could also see `source/qui/widgets.d` and see some existing widgets, this can be helpful in writing new widgets.

+---

+## TODO for upcoming versions

+1. Key release events
+2. Modifider keys

 ---